-I was reflecting on the positive value of mediocrity this weekend after reading a recent opinion piece by Tim Wu (pictured above), an American lawyer, professor at Columbia Law School, and contributing opinion writer for the New York Times.
-Headlined, “In Praise of Mediocrity,” the piece argues that the pursuit of excellence has infiltrated and corrupted the world of leisure.
+I was reflecting on the positive value of writing mediocrity recently after reading a recent opinion piece by Tim Wu (pictured above), an American lawyer, professor at Columbia Law School, and contributing opinion writer for the New York Times.
+Headlined, “In Praise of Mediocrity,” the post argues that the pursuit of excellence has infiltrated and corrupted the world of leisure.

 Here is part of what Wu had to say:

 If you’re a jogger, it is no longer enough to cruise around the block; you’re training for the next marathon.
 If you’re a painter, you are no longer passing a pleasant afternoon, just you, your watercolors and your water lilies; you are trying to land a gallery show or at least garner a respectable social media following.
 When your identity is linked to your hobby — you’re a yogi, a surfer, a rock climber — you’d better be good at it, or else who are you?
 Lost here is the gentle pursuit of a modest competence, the doing of something just because you enjoy it, not because you are good at it.